code4romania/scoala-profesorilor/README.md

 The 'nginx', 'mysql' and 'phpmyadmin' images from laradock are used.
 The configuration can be fount inside 'containers' folder.
 To start the local containders follow next steps:
 - Clone project locally
 - Add a new entry to you 'hosts' file:
-    - EX: 127.0.0.1  scoalaprofesorilot.test
+    - EX: 127.0.0.1  scoalaprofesorilor.test
 - RUN: composer install && composer dump-autoload -o
 - Go to <PROJECT_DIRECTORY>/containers
-- RUN: docker up -d nginx mysql phpmyadmin
+- RUN: docker-compose up -d nginx mysql phpmyadmin
     - This will try to run the already containers and if containers don't exist it will create them
+    - Short version: docker-compose up -d
 - Check that al containers are runnin: docker ps
+- Open browser and go to localhost:8080
+    - Login with:
+        - Server: mysql
+        - User: root
+        - Pass: root
+- Create a new database and a new user for the application
+- Rename .env.example to .env and populate it with the right content
 - Create DB schema:
     - Go to <PROJECT_DIRECTORY>/containers
     - Connect to 'workspace' container: